-Get the Most out of Your First eBay Purchase Experience
+Get the Most out of Your First eBay Buying Experience

-If all you want to do is buy something great you've seen on eBay, you can do so by following a few easy steps.
+If all you want to do is buy something you've seen on eBay and get a good deal, you can do so by following a few easy steps.

-If you haven't already, join eBay now since you have to be a member in order to buy.
-Make sure you read the rules carefully about what's expected.
+If you haven't already, join eBay now since you have to have an account to buy.
+Make sure you read the rules carefully.
 There's a certain etiquette to doing business on eBay, which relies heavily on feedback from buyers and sellers.

 Also be aware that as a newbie to eBay, you're a little bit of a target for potential scammers or identity thieves.
 Be suspicious of any emails purporting to be from eBay looking for password information or other personal data.